rxweb/RxWebCore.Docs/Docs/Api/LookupController.md

 To create a lookup controller, open the `Package Manager Console` and run the following command.

-> rxweb --controller --lookup --main <Controller_Name> --uow <Module_Name>
+> rxwebcore --controller --lookup --main <Controller_Name> --uow <Module_Name>

 Lets consider a scenario where you want to create a `OrderLookupsController` in the `OrdersModule`, you have to write:

-> rxweb --controller --lookup --main OrderLookup --uow Order
+> rxwebcore --controller --lookup --main OrderLookup --uow Order

 `OrderLookups` is the controller name and `Orders` is the module name.
 It will create a controller `OrderLookupsController` in lookup folder of api in the project